 I was down at SWEAT!, a little gym studio along Cantonment Road, where I had been kindly invited down to check out their self-defense classes.
-As a solo traveller, and a female one to boot, one common concern people always express about my solo journeys is the matter of safety.
-Is it really safe, for lil’ ol’ me, fairly small Chinese girl, to be facing the big bad world on my own where I could get robbed/raped/attacked/etc.?
+As a solo traveller, and a female one to boot, one common concern people always express about my solo journeys is the matter of safety – is it really safe for me to be wandering around the big bad world on my own where I could get robbed/raped/attacked/etc.?

 Which is why I was there in my workout clothes, taking my turn at stabbing a rubber knife at my sparring partner.
-The class is pretty small, just four of us, three of us ladies, and our instructor Victor Ang, whose smaller stature belies the fact that he’s a certified Taekwando instructor from the Singapore Taekwando Academy, definitely not someone you should try to rob.
+The class was pretty small, just four of us, three of us ladies, and our instructor Victor, whose smaller stature may not make him the most intimidating at first glance, but woe betide anyone who tries to rob him as he is a certified Taekwando instructor from the Singapore Taekwando Academy.

 “Self-defense classes are more about honing these techniques until they become instinct”, Victor says as he goes around the room, correcting our stances and adjusting our grips.
 “There’s no real right or wrong move, it’s about practicing the moves over and over until the action becomes a natural reaction.”
 And my reaction evidently, is rather lacking – I get poked and slashed several times by the rubber practice knife, emphasizing the fact that if I really had been suddenly attacked, I might not survive to tell the tale.